We offer Blueberry, Pear and Apple U-Pick from our own plantings.

 - Our farm is our family home and our private property, and our crops are our livelihood.
 You are our guests.
 We ask you, and all members of your group, to be gentle with the blueberries bushes and fruit trees, and to sample only a few fruit.
 Please wait until after payment to enjoy the rest.
 Since we sell our fruit by the pound, how else can local farming thrive?

 - Appropriate U-Pick picking containers are available at the farm for a nominal cost.
 You may also bring your own, but be aware that some containers are awkward to weigh on our scale.

 - Please leave pets at home.

 - Children must be under effective supervision and control at all times.
-We expect adults to please model good behavior by not eating fruit (except for a small sample in order to confirm the quality) until after payment.
+We expect adults to model good behavior by not eating fruit (except for a small sample in order to confirm the quality) until after payment.
 See our ‘sampling policy’ below.

-Orchard Ridge U-Pick Sampling Policy:
+Orchard Ridge U-Pick Sampling Policy in a nutshell:

 2016 apple picking is closed for the season.
 See you in 2017!